 We advise checking your eligibility on the gov.uk website.

 Your eligibility for Council Tax discount will be determined by your student status, course duration and number of study hours per week.
 To find out more, visit Leeds City Council: Council Tax and full time students.

-If you're struggling to pay your council tax bill, contact the Student Advice Centre.
+If you're struggling to pay your council tax bill, contact Student Advice in Leeds University Union.
 It's important that you don't ignore a council tax letter as there may be legal implications.

 Term-time address in Leeds, Wakefield, Bradford or Kirklees

 We send a list of full-time, registered students to the Leeds, Wakefield, Bradford and Kirklees councils at the end of October and February each year.
 The council should be able to find your name and address on the database sent to them by the University of Leeds, providing that you have: